-Scarring is a possiblility any time one has surgery.
+Scarring is a possibility any time one has surgery.
 Scar revision is meant to minimize the scar so it is more consistent with the surrounding skin tone and texture.
-Scars can also grow tight and uncomforatable.
+Scars can also grow tight and uncomfortable.
 In those cases contracture release is used to lessen the tension built up in the skin around the scarring.

 Skin cancer removal

 Reconstructive surgery is used to remove cancerous growths, such as pediatric melanoma, from the skin and restore the area to as near normal as possible.
 Depending on the cancer, it can take one or multiple procedures to remove all of the affected area.
 Warren Clinic Plastic Surgery works with a patient's dermatologist or primary care physician to arrange for skin cancer removal.

 Learn More About Warren Clinic Plastic Surgery